 Size: 60 inches in length and can weigh up to 16 pounds

 Diet: Larval fish, gastropods, larger finfish, frogs, toads, crabs, lobsters and worms

 Range: The American eel is found in the northwestern to central Atlantic Ocean and throughout the Great Lakes.
 They range down the Atlantic Coast of the United States, to the Gulf of Mexico, including the West Indies to Trinidad.

 Predators: Sharks and bass prey upon adult eels.

 Conservation Status: American eels are not listed in the IUCN Red List (World Conservation Union), but they have not been evaluated recently.
 They have no special Federal status.
 Concerns have been raised about over fishing the elver stage leaving fewer eels to reach adulthood.
 The American eel is also vulnerable to habitat loss through projects and pollution.
 In the Great Lakes, the population of American eels has been drastically reduced.

 Predators: Humans, birds, large fish

 Conservation Status: Critically endangered.
-There are no axolotls left in the wild, their habitat has been completely destroyed by humans and is unlivable.
+There are no axolotls left in the wild, their habitat has been completely destroyed by humans.
 They are not extinct because they flourish under human care and can be found in many aquariums.

 - Balloon Fish